-There are instances when employees carelessly handle data, which can be an invitation to third-party hackers or attackers to intrude cloud data of your company.
-You can use behaviour analytics tools that are great monitoring tools for keeping an eye on data loss.
+There are instances when employees carelessly handle data, which can invite third-party hackers or attackers to intrude on your company’s cloud data.
+You can use behavior analytics tools that are great monitoring tools for keeping an eye on data loss.

-After understanding the prospect risks to cloud data, you can easily plan out the security measures and threat prone areas.
+After understanding the prospective risks to cloud data, you can easily plan out the security measures and threat-prone areas.
 With the availability of various tools, it becomes easy to protect cloud data.

-Following steps or actions can be practised by such tools and would help you achieve the best practice to protect data on the cloud.
+The following steps or actions can be practiced by such tools and would help you achieve the best practice to protect data on the cloud.

 5. Deploying protection norms

 After classifying data based on sensitivity and risk factors, you can design standards and policies that would direct the usage and flow of data over the cloud.
-The plans can also limit the actions that could be taken to safeguard the cloud; to remove user, to isolate data or to teach the employees.
+The plans can limit your actions to safeguard the cloud, remove users, isolate data, or teach employees.

 6. Limit data sharing

-Encryption on cloud protects data from third-party invasions but permits the cloud service provider.
+Encryption on the cloud protects data from third-party invasions but permits the cloud service provider.

 8. Prevent data from being saved on unknown devices